ding-lab/TinDaisy/demo/MutectDemo/compute1-dev/README.md

+# Developing simple demonstration MutectDemo for compute1 testing

+## Current status

+* step 3 fails to start because of bad BAM paths - may have to do with relative / absolute path conversion

+## Ongoing issues

+* Cannot mount /scratch1
+* Cannot start Cromwell server.
+May have to do with obtaining compute1 equivalent of -Djavax.net.ssl.trustStore=/gscmnt/gc2560/core/genome/cromwell/cromwell.truststore

+# Past work
 This is copy of some of the scripts and all of the config files from a test compute1 run which took place here:
     compute1:/storage1/fs1/home1/Active/home/m.wyczalkowski/Projects/TinDaisy/Runs/RIS-Preliminary